 A graduate of Stonehill College and Boston College, where she earned her Masters Degree in Counseling Psychology, Schiffman also trained at McLean Hospital in Belmont, MA.
 In addition, she earned a Certificate in Expressive Therapies from Lesley University in Cambridge, MA.
-She taught golf at the Club at New Seabury on Cape Cod in its summer junior program for six years.
+She taught golf for six years at the Club at New Seabury on Cape Cod in its summer junior program.

 JOHN SANABIA, NAVY SEAL CWO5 (RET)